Retail Trends of the Millennial Generation

 Moreover, online retailers need to learn more about Millennials to satisfy their needs.
 Berman and Evans’s (2017) study estimated that 47% of the generation’s members preferred shopping online, and more than a half would choose a business with an instant delivery option.
 Therefore, the first lesson is to provide such customers with an opportunity to arrange quick delivery because the Millennial generation does not enjoy waiting for their products.
 In addition, Millennials are regularly overwhelmed with excessive volumes of information on various electronic devices and media outlets.
 Thus, online businesses should appeal to them with concise information that is easy to access.
 Lastly, digital retailers should use a simple design for their web pages because these individuals prefer to get data and purchases in a fast manner.

 Furthermore, market trends are dynamic, as specific industries can be considered expendable or untouchable.
 Consumers declare products such as a new piece of clothing, eating in upscale restaurants, and purchasing expensive makeup, or a high-end handbag to be expendable.
 In contrast, untouchable services and goods are described as the most essential.
-Figure 1 in the Appendix presents that on the top of the list of untouchable items are digital services, mobile technologies, video-streaming providers, and more (as cited in Berman & Evans, 2017).
+Figure 1 presents that on the top of the list of untouchable items are digital services, mobile technologies, video-streaming providers, and more (as cited in Berman & Evans, 2017).
 Overall, these trends are beneficial to online retailers rather than offline ones because the economy is shifting towards Internet-related businesses.

 Conclusion